Terms and Conditions

 table of Contents

-1. Scope
+- Scope

-2. Conclusion of the contract
+- Conclusion of the contract

-3. Right of withdrawal
+- Right of withdrawal

-4. Prices and payment conditions.
+- Prices and payment conditions.

-5. Delivery and shipping conditions
+- Delivery and shipping conditions

-6. Retention of TITLE
+- Retention of Title

-7. Liability for defects (warranty)
+- Liability for defects (warranty)

-8. Applicable law
+- Applicable law

-9. Alternative conflict resolution
+- Alternative dispute resolution

-1 reach
+1 Scope

-1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who enters into a legal transaction for purposes that cannot be predominantly attributed to either his commercial activity or his independent professional activity.
+1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who enters into a legal transaction for purposes that cannot be predominantly attributed to either his commercial or independent professional activity.

 2) Conclusion of the contract

-2.1 The product descriptions contained in the seller's online store do not represent binding offers on the part of the seller, but rather serve to make a binding offer on the part of the customer.
+2.1 The product descriptions contained in the seller's online shop do not represent binding offers on the part of the seller, but rather serve to make a binding offer on the part of the customer.

-• sending the customer a written order confirmation or an order confirmation in text form (fax or email), the receipt of the order confirmation by the customer being decisive, or
+- by sending the customer a written order confirmation or an order confirmation in text form (fax or email), the receipt of the order confirmation by the customer being decisive, or

-• asking the customer to pay after placing their order.
+- asking the customer to pay after placing their order.

 3) Right of withdrawal